“Good things happen when you get your priorities straight.” — Scott Caan

 That’s where MUST, SHOULD, and COULD comes into play.

-Rather than prioritize with priority 1, priority 2, and priority 3 (or p1, p2, p3), I’ve found it way more helpful to think in terms of MUST, SHOULD, and COULD.
-If you need to use a prioritization system that is number centric, then you can still think of it in terms of MUST, SHOULD, and COULD.
+Rather than prioritize with priority 1, priority 2, and priority 3 (or p1, p2, p3), I’ve found it way more helpful to think in terms of MUST, SHOULD, COULD, and WANT.

 If you get really good at focusing on your MUSTs, you’ll see immediate improvement.